mayank0rastogi/Natural-language-Processing-NLP/Generative AI with Large Language Models/readme.md

-Generative AI with Large Language Models(LLM's)
+# Generative AI with Large Language Models(LLM's)

+In Generative AI with Large Language Models (LLMs), you’ll learn the fundamentals of how generative AI works, and how to deploy it in real-world applications.